CosmosSwift/swift-coin/README.md

 - SwiftNIO version: 2.0.x
 - ABCI version: 0.33.9 (tendermint 0.33.9)

 ## Installation

 Requires macOS or a variant of Linux with the Swift 5.3.x toolchain installed.

-When running on an Apple M1 from XCode, you need to set the minimum macOS version to 11 in `Pachage.swift` as such:
+When running on an Apple M1 from XCode, you need to set the minimum macOS version to 11 in `Package.swift` as such:
 ```
 // swift-tools-version:5.3
 import PackageDescription